pavlovskyive/kpi-euro-diffusion/README.md

 # Euro Diffusion

+*Note:*

-Task for uni soft-dev classes.
+*Task for uni soft-dev classes.*

-Solution is fast-written, just to satisfy the assignment.
+*Solution is fast-written, just to satisfy the assignment.*

-Don't judge my programming skills based on this :)
+*Don't judge my programming skills based on this :)*

 ### Formulation on the problem